Steve Lightle: Biography

-Steve Lightle attended the Johnson County Community College in the Kansas City metropolitan area.
+Steve Lightle was born in Kansas City, Kansas and attended the Johnson County Community College in the Kansas City metropolitan area.
 His first professional comic book work was a five-page story in Black Diamond #4 (Feb.
 1984) published by AC Comics.
 He followed this with his debut at DC Comics, drawing a 10-page story in New Talent Showcase #4 (April 1984), a series intended to provide work for up-and-coming artists who did not have a regular assignment.

 In 1984, Lightle followed Keith Giffen as the penciller of Legion of Super-Heroes.
 Lightle described it as being a "dream assignment" to work on the title.
-One of Lightle's issues featured the death of the longtime Legion member the Karate Kid.
-Although Lightle's tenure as interior artist was brief, he continued as the cover artist until 1988.
-Lightle co-created two Legionnaires, Tellus and Quislet, whose unusual appearances contrasted with the humanoid appearances of the other Legionnaires.
+One of Lightle's issues featured the death of longtime Legion member Karate Kid.
+Although Lightle's tenure as interior artist was brief, he continued as cover artist until 1988.
+Lightle co-created the characters Tellus and Quislet, whose unusual appearances contrasted with the humanoid appearances of the other Legionnaires.

 In 1986, Lightle was one of the contributors to the DC Challenge limited series and drew part of Batman #400 (Oct.
 1986).
 The following year, he was the original penciller of the revival of Doom Patrol, but he left after the first five-issue story arc due to creative differences.
 Much of Lightle's work after that was as cover artist, typically inking his own penciled artwork.
 In 1989 and 1990, Lightle was the regular cover artist for Classic X-Men (later retitled X-Men Classic).
 He produced new covers and frontispieces to accompany the reprinted stories.

-On January 8, 2021, Lightle's wife Marianne and son Matthew announced through social media that he had suddenly died from a cardiac arrest brought on by COVID-19 during the COVID-19 pandemic in Missouri.
+On January 8, 2021, Lightle's wife Marianne and son Matthew announced through social media that he had died suddenly from a cardiac arrest caused by COVID-19 during the COVID-19 pandemic in Missouri.
 He was 61 years old.